EuroMeSCo sets in motion the Joint Study Groups 2021 within the framework of the project EuroMeSCo: Connecting the dots.

 The Joint Study Groups 2021 are made up of a selection of 4-6 experts from different think tanks and research institutes of the Euro-Mediterranean region.
 At the beginning of 2021 and as a result of their work, EuroMeSCo will publish five Policy Studies on five different key policy areas:

-- Anticipating and Mitigating Side-Effects: The Road to a Successful Green Transition in the Euro-Mediterranean Region, coordinated by Tiziana della Ragione (INSS), and formed by Laura Basagni (GMF), Hind Majdoubi (Ibn Tofall University), and Aziza Mooner (New Hampshire University).
+- Anticipating and Mitigating Side-Effects: The Road to a Successful Green Transition in the Euro-Mediterranean Region, coordinated by Tiziana della Ragione (INSS), and formed by Laura Basagni (GMF), Aziza Mooner (New Hampshire University) and Larbi Toumi (Secretariat General of the Ministry of Agriculture, Morocco).

 - Boosting Social Protection Reforms in the MENA Region, led by Abdalhadi Alijla (Varieties of Democracy Institute, Global Young Academy), and composed by Ahmed Arel (University of Bath), Imene Cherif (Friederich Ebert Stiftung), and Izabela Marcinkowska (CASE).